What Is an Outpatient Program?

 To learn more about the services we offer in OP, visit our Programs page.

 We can support and guide you as you discover and learn to accept who you have been and commit to who you can be.
 Emerge Recovery TX is dedicated to meeting you where you are in the recovery process.
-An individual’s struggles with SUD are intricately connected to every part that makes up the whole person.
+An individual’s struggles with SUD are intricate and complex.
 Therefore, we are committed to providing a wide range of SUD treatment services for every woman who joins us on this journey.